How to Convert BigDecimal to Float or Float to BigDecimal in java with examples

 class java.lang.Float

-This section shows you ways to convert Float to BigDecimal in java We can do it in two ways
+This section explains two ways to convert a Float to BigDecimal in Java.

-With the constructor, You can convert as String or double parameters.
-Convert the Float into a string and returns BigDecimal Object.
-Similarly, Since a float is automatically converted to double, So you can pass double parameters to the constructor
+With the constructor, you can convert either a String or double parameter.
+Convert the Float into a string and return a BigDecimal object.
+Since a float is automatically converted to double, you can pass double parameters to the constructor.

 public BigDecimal(String val)